crystalcommerce/Frontend-Standards/README.md

     {% comment %} This minifies the CSS by setting it to false {% endcomment %}
     {{ "head" | css_minify_tag: false }}
     ```

 ### <a name='css'>CSS</a>

 *Work in progress*

 General:
-- the developers name and crystal commerce should be noted at top of stylesheet
 - use custom.css to write all of your styles
 - use devices-custom.css for your responsive styles
 - use normalize.css if reset is not present